WASmars/ESP32CAM-OV7725-TFT-ambilight/README.md

 - GPIO 1, 3 used for UART communication with PC
 - original GND near the flash is ***modified as RST pin in the clone ESP32-cam board*** wihcih is useful for pin release
 - ***remove the R13(in reference schematic) 1k resistor or flash to stop the light***, flash light is not requried for the application
-- still missing one control pin for LCD backlight, GPIO33 is the candidate but it will need solder fix wire for another circuit
+- still missing one control pin for LCD backlight, GPIO33 is the candidate but it will need solder fix wire for another circuit/ or jumping unused 3.3v/5v pin for GPIO33 connection

 ## Actual performance of the ambilight
 ### calibrating the strip location from the image